 If the No More RA-RU subfield(#12875) is set to 1, an AP shall not allocate the RA-RUs(#11033)(#12050, #12176) in the subsequent Trigger frames until either the end of the current TWT SP or the end of the cur-rent TXOP in case of no TWT SP.

 While TWT SP termination event has not occurred, an HE STA may use the value indicated in the More TF subfield in the Common Info field(#11003) in a Trigger frame to determine whether to enter the doze state.
 An HE STA shall decrement its OBO counter as defined in 27.5.5 (UL OFDMA-based random access (UORA)).
 If the OBO counter decrements to a nonzero value and the More TF subfield(#11003) is equal to 0, then the STA may enter the doze state if no other condition requires it to remain awake.
-If the OBO counter decrements to a nonzero value and the More TF subfield(#11003) is equal to 1, then the STA may remain awake for random access (#12000)unless the No More RA-RU subfield(#12875) is equal to 1 in User Info fields with AID12 subfield equal to 0 or 2045 in which case, the STA may enter the doze state immediately until either the end of the current TWT SP or the end of the current TXOP in case of no TWT SP if no other condition requires the STA to remain awake.
+If the OBO counter decrements to a nonzero value and the More TF subfield(#11003) is equal to 1, then the STA may remain awake unless the STA received in the current TWT SP or the current TXOP both a trigger frame containing a No Further RA RU subfield equal to 1 in User Info fields with AID12 subfield equal to 0 or 2045 and a trigger frame containing a No Further Scheduled RU subfield equal to 1 in the Trigger Dependent User Info fields of the User Info fields with AID12 subfield corresponding to the STA. (#13084).In which case, the STA may enter the doze state immediately until either the end of the current TWT SP or the end of the current TXOP in case of no TWT SP if no other condition requires the STA to remain awake.
 If the OBO counter decrements to zero then the STA shall follow the procedure defined in 27.5.5.3 (UORA procedure) to transmit an HE TB PPDU in response to the Trigger frame.